Editor’s note: Original blog published on: Jul 24, 2018

 PI Objectives serve another purpose.
 While assigning business values, the business owner again thinks and reflects on the importance of the objective.
 In case several objectives for a team (or a program increment) are given lower values (say a 1, 2, or 3), it is a symptom of a weak backlog prioritization process, or a need to re-evaluate the associated features, epic or product for further RoI on additional features.
 This can be helpful to ensure effective utilization of resources.

-One of the purpose of PI Objectives is to avoid the negative consequences of breaking down the requirements into features and user stories and making teams forget the “big picture.”
+One of the purposes of PI Objectives is to avoid the negative consequences of breaking down the requirements into features and user stories and making teams forget the “big picture.”
 PI Objectives ensure that the team’s small steps towards progress point in the right direction.